 "But that is not religion, say people of today.
 The question of religion is settled.
 It is ancient ignorance that is incompatible with reason and knowledge, ridiculous, contradictory, superstitious, incomprehensible, frivolous, useless, and harmful.
 It was a particular phase in the development of humanity that is long outdated and interferes with progress.
 There is a great delusion in such assumptions.
 To claim that the supernatural and irrational form the basic characteristics of religion is much the same as noticing only the rotten apples and then claiming that the basic features of the fruit named apple are bitterness and a harmful effect produced in the stomach."
 (Leo Tolstoy)

-Focus on what Maimonides, Sacks, Fishbane, Green and Tolstoy are saying: Judaism, in its best forms, does not contradict science and archaeology.
+Maimonides, Sacks, Fishbane, Green and Tolstoy are saying that Judaism, in its best forms, does not contradict science and archaeology.
 It does not tolerate ignorance.
 It is a straw man argument to paint all of Jewish practice with one brush, reducing Judaism to the belief (not held here) that Moses at Sinai was God's unerring stenographer and every word of the Torah is to be taken literally.
 Rather, Judaism--understood and practiced intelligently, especially in today's Neo-Hasidism--is a means of awakening and living with the wonder described by Albert Einstein: "Mystery is the fundamental emotion that stands at the cradle of all true art and science.
 To sense that behind anything that can be experienced there is something that our minds cannot grasp, whose beauty and sublimity reaches us only indirectly: this is religiousness."